SCHEDULE YOUR FREE CASE REVIEW

 Winning a wrongful termination case hinges on strong evidence.
 Start by collecting the following:

-• Employment contracts (if applicable).
+• Employment contracts, if applicable.
 If you had a written or implied contract that outlines the terms of your employment and termination, it can be essential evidence.

 • Performance reviews and work records.
 Positive performance reviews and employment records can counter any claim by the employer that you were fired for poor performance.